 New York State Public Health Law #2165 requires all full-time and part-time (enrolled for at least six credit hours per semester or four credit hours per quarter) students born on or after January 1, 1957 attending a college or university in New York State provide documentation of immunity to measles, mumps, and rubella before they can attend college in New York.
 New York State Public Health Law #2167 requires colleges and universities to provide information about meningococcal meningitis (also called meningococcal disease) and vaccine availability to students.
 See the Meningococcal Disease Information Sheet.

-In addition to the New York State requirements, the University of Rochester requires all full-time students to receive a tetanus/diphtheria (Td) immunization.
+In addition to the New York State requirements, the University of Rochester requires all full-time students to be immunized for polio and tetanus/diphtheria (Td) immunization.
 The tuberculin skin test is required for students from countries with a high incidence of tuberculosis.
-(Click here for more information.)
-Students entering specific programs (e.g., health professions) may have additional requirements.
+(Click here for the list of countries.)
+Students entering specific programs (e.g., health professions) may have additional requirements, including annual influenza vaccination.

 For additional information about the Health History Form requirement: